zenith378/zenith378/README.md

 ### 👨🏻‍💻 About Me

 -  📌 I'm based in Pisa, Tuscany, Italy
--  🔭 I (almost) have a BSc degree in Physics
+-  🔭 I have a BSc degree in Physics
 -  📊 Currently Studying for MSc degree in Data Analysis

 -  🌍 I speak fluently Italian 🇮🇹, English 🇬🇧 and German 🇩🇪